serge2/emcp/README.md

-# emcp — Erlang MCP server (framework)
+# emcp — Erlang MCP server framework

-**Lightweight framework for building MCP (Model Context Protocol) services over HTTP/JSON‑RPC.**
+**Lightweight framework for building MCP (Model Context Protocol) services over HTTP(S).**

 ---

 ## Overview

-emcp is a small Erlang framework that simplifies building MCP‑compatible services that communicate via JSON‑RPC over HTTP(S).
-It provides session lifecycle management, tools and resources handling, input schema validation.
+emcp is a small Erlang framework for building MCP‑compatible services over HTTP(S).
+It provides session lifecycle management, support for tools, resources, prompts, client‑requested tool cancellation, and ping, as well as argument validation for tool calls based on incoming schemas.

 ## Features

-- JSON‑RPC over HTTP(S) for session initialization and tool/resource calls
+- HTTP(S) transport for session initialization and MCP calls
-- Declarative tool/resource schemas and automatic validation of input parameters
+- Declarative tool/resource/prompt schemas and argument validation for tool invocations based on incoming schemas
-- Per‑session state, tracking of active requests and request cancellation
+- Support for tools, resources, prompts, client‑requested tool cancellation, and ping
+- Maximum tool execution timeout of 5 minutes
+- Current limitations: resource lookup currently only matches names exactly; there is no validation for resource or prompt requests; dynamic capability changes are not supported; GET‑based subscription requests for messages are not supported
-- Easy extension: add new tools and resources by declaring schemas and implementing handler functions
+- Easy extension: add new tools, resources, and prompts by declaring schemas and implementing handler functions
-- At the moment, the framework does not provide OAuth 2.1-based user authorization; use API keys for access control instead
+- At the moment, the framework does not provide OAuth 2.1‑based user authorization; use API keys for access control instead

 ## Quick start (integration example)